 - Creating a hostile work environment: Actions that create a hostile work environment can include a supervisor who makes sexually suggestive remarks, colleagues who hang sexually provocative pictures in their workstations, clients who make repeated unwanted advances, and anyone who engages in any unwanted touching, pinching, leering or other inappropriate activity.
 You can be a victim of sexual harassment at work even if you are not the target of the harassment, but have witnessed it.

 - Tying job actions to sexual favors: Hiring, firing, promoting or assigning employees to specific work duties cannot be tied to the granting of sexual favors.
 Were you suddenly reassigned to a less desirable job after refusing to go on a date with your boss?
 Did the person who interviewed you for a job imply that you’d get the position if you engaged in sexually inappropriate activities?
 You should talk to a lawyer.

 Sexual discrimination can occur at any workplace, from the executive office to the factory floor and anywhere in between.
 We believe that taking legal action against perpetrators is the best way to stop sexual harassment.
 A successful case will benefit the individual victim and society as a whole.Request Your Free Consultation at Our New York Employee Rights Law Firm

 Our experienced employment law attorneys offer a free, confidential consultation and case evaluation.
 We will listen to you describe your experience and explain the law.
-Based on our many years of experience, we will give you our best legal opinion about whether you have a viable sexual harassment claim.
+Based on our more than 100 years of combined experience, we will give you our best legal opinion about whether you have a viable sexual harassment claim.
 To arrange a consultation, please call 855-566-2355 or email us.
 We will speak over the phone or will schedule an in-person consultation at one of our offices in New York City or Garden City.